sonnerberg/jsramverk-project-backend/README.md

 [Apollo GraphQL | Apollo Data Graph Platform— unify APIs, microservices, and databases into a data graph that you can query with GraphQL](https://www.apollographql.com/)
 , this is what I decided to use for the GraphQL implementation in my project.

+The apollo server is also responsible for the real time stock prices in my application by using GraphQL subscriptions and WebSockets.

 ### [bcrypt - npm](https://www.npmjs.com/package/bcrypt)

 `bcrypt` is described at [jsramverk.se](https://jsramverk.se/), [Full stack open 2020](https://fullstackopen.com/en)